awesomephant/blog/work/neurodiversity-in-albertopolis.md

 ### IBM Plex

-{% fig "/assets/ndia/differentiation.svg" "Character differentiation in sans-serif typefaces" "The word 'Illicit' is set in the Helvetica, Roboto, GT Cinetype, and IBM Plex typefaces.
-The latter is most readable." "" "full" %}
+{% include fig.liquid, src: "/assets/ndia/differentiation.svg", caption: "Character differentiation in sans-serif typefaces", alt: "The word 'Illicit' is set in the Helvetica, Roboto, GT Cinetype, and IBM Plex typefaces.
+The latter is most readable.", class: "full" %}

 We decided to replace [GT Cintetype](https://www.grillitype.com/typeface/gt-cinetype), which the group had been using for some of its materials, with [IBM Plex Sans](https://github.com/IBM/plex).
 There were a few reasons for that: